Conduct and competence

 Light blue page hero image

-New code of conduct
+Code of conduct

 Alberta Education assumed the discipline process for all Alberta teachers and teacher leaders on January 1, 2023.

-See the new Code of Conduct
+See the Code of Conduct

 If you are an Association member involved in a professional conduct or competency complaint, please contact the ATA for advice, guidance and help.